sufiyannagaralli/Walmart-Sales-Data-Analysis-With-MySQL./README.md

 2. **Feature Engineering:** This will help us generate some new columns from existing ones.

-> 1. Add a new column named `time_of_day` to give an insight of sales in the Morning, Afternoon and Evening.
+> 1. Add a new column named `time_of_day` to give an insight into sales in the Morning, Afternoon and Evening.
 This will help answer the question on which part of the day most sales are made.

 > 2. Add a new column named `day_name` that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
 This will help answer the question of which week of the day each branch is busiest.